jameshanlon/jameshanlon.github.io/content/thermal-survey.md

 degrees) between inside the building and outside.
 For this reason, winter is the best period, with the building heated for 24 hours to warm up the fabric rather than just the air inside it.
-A blower door fitted to an external door is used to reduce the internal air pressure and excentuate any draughts.
+A blower door fitted to an external door is used to reduce the internal air pressure and accentuate any draughts.
 Once the heating is switched off, the house will start to cool down by thermal conduction through materials and ingress of cold air through draughts.
 While this is happening the thermal camera is used to capture the effects of any